 I chose the food processor for the method of making breadcrumbs in this experiment.
 I can re-confirm that it will be ready in 30 seconds!

-Then, in this experiment, I deep-fried pork to make hire katsu with each homemade panko.
+Then, I deep-fried pork to make hire katsu with each homemade panko in this experiment.
 Below is the result!

 Surprisingly, my favorite of all three was baguette panko!
 The crust of the baguette became really crunchy, and its texture was almost like a crunchy cracker snack attached on the outside.
 You can’t make that heavy, crunchy sensation with any other two.